Gluten-Free Recipes for Lunch

 • ¼ cup sugar

-• 1 Tbsp. sesame seeds (If you’d prefer to skip the sesame seeds, double the amount of poppy seeds.)
+• 1 Tablespoon sesame seeds (if you’d prefer to skip the sesame seeds, double the amount of poppy seeds.)

 • ¼ cup vegetable oil